 - Join (or form) a mastermind;

-- Simply do some 1-on-1 networking with a mentor willing to allow you to pick their brain over lunch.
+- Do some 1-on-1 networking with a mentor willing to allow you to pick their brain over lunch.

-And yes, if your intent is to grow you, you do need to participate.
+And yes, if you intend to grow, you need to participate.

 Networking Opportunities To Grow Your Business

-- Be with people who have influence over your target market
+- Be with people who influence your target market

-Whenever possible, I always prefer the direct route.
-I can control my efforts there.
-I cannot control what others do on my behalf.
+Whenever possible, I always prefer the direct route because I can control my efforts there.
+Unfortunately, however, I cannot control what others do on my behalf.

 Some ideas for direct networking opportunities may include: